yukisato/blog/docs/_posts/general/2021-07-15-how-to-apply-and-customize-themes-on-github-pages.md

   date_format: "%b %-d, %Y"
 ```

 That's all!

-Since customization is deep, it's important to read your theme's document.
+If you want to test your site locally, also see my post [Testing GitHub Pages with Docker]({{ site.baseurl }}{% post_url /general/2021-07-16-testing-github-pages-with-docker %}).

-Hope you can make your blog grater, and also enjoy blog post.
-Cheers! ;)
+Hope you enjoyed my post and can make your blog better ;)